jacktasia/dumb-jump/README.md

 ## Usage

 ### Basic

-There are two interactive Dumb Jump functions:
+`(dumb-jump-mode)` will enable the keybindings for two interactive Dumb Jump functions:

-* `dumb-jump-go` core functionality.
+* `dumb-jump-go` <kbd>C-M g</kbd> core functionality.
 Attempts to jump to the definition for the thing under point
-* `dumb-jump-back` jumps back to where you were when you jumped.
+* `dumb-jump-back` <kbd>C-M p</kbd> jumps back to where you were when you jumped.
 These are chained so if you go down a rabbit how you can get back out or where you want to be.

 ## Configuration